Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 Here are the Synapse Teams created by the tool `createchallenge`:

-* **Challenge Participant Team** - Synapse Projects must have a participant team associated with them for them to be a challenge.
-This will allow users to register for your challenge.
+* **Challenge Participant Team.** This Synapse Team will include the individual participants and teams that register to the challenge.

 * **Challenge Administrator Team** - This team is highly recommended to help assist in administrator access to challenge resources.